Home

 Okehampton Castle, Devon

-The ghost legend attached to this ruined castle is of another 'Green Lady'.
+The ghost legend attached to the ruined castle of Oakhampton is of another 'Green Lady'.
 The story is that every night, Lady Frances Howard is condemned to pick a single blade of grass from the castle grounds and then to be driven by a headless coachman in a coach made of the bones her four husbands whom she outlived to her old home in Tavistock.
 Once she has picked all the grass, so the story goes, then she will find peace.
 Of course, the suggestion is that her spouses met an untimely end at her hands but there is not the slightest evidence that she had anything to do with their deaths.

 So much for the ghost legend.
 Much more reliable are the numerous reports of a spectral black dog that has been seen.